RyanScottLewis/meta_tools/README.md

 A Module that simply contains some methods that help out when metaprogramming.

+# Notice

+This gem is very social!
+Be *sure* to follow the guide below to get your code into this gem!

 ## Contributing to meta_tools

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet